The EU Pay Transparency Directive deadline has now passed. Join our webinar with Mercer to uncover what this means for employers.

 • Calculation: ($85,000 ÷ $70,000) × 100 = 121.4%

-Real-world examples of compa-ratio calculation
+Real-world compa-ratio calculation examples

 • Employee A earns $55,000 in a market range with a $65,000 midpoint.
-Their compa-ratio is 84.6%.
+Their compa-ratio is about 85%.

 • Employee B earns $72,000 in the same range.
-Their compa-ratio is 110.8%.
+Their compa-ratio is about 111%.

-Using compa-ratio as a percentage vs. decimal
+Using compa-ratio as a percentage vs a decimal

 What is a good compa-ratio range?

-The ideal compa-ratio range: 80%-120% explained
+The ideal compa-ratio range: 80% to 120% explained

 • Below 80%: Employees are being paid significantly below the range for the position.
 This can lead to dissatisfaction, low retention, and challenges in attracting talent.